Gift Icon

 However, if you only plan to sell to one customer, you don't need to create a separate commercial invoice.
 Instead, you can use a proforma invoice to summarize the sale.

-You can also create a custom invoice template.
+You can also create a custom billing template.
 To do so, you'll need to decide what kind of invoice you want to make.
 Then, you'll need to gather the necessary information from your supplier.
 Finally, you'll need to format the data into the appropriate fields.

 You can also purchase a pre-made template from many companies online.
 They have hundreds of ready-to-use templates available for immediate download.